jonathansampson/writing/brave/timers-in-brave.md

 A recent update to Brave brought users the _New Tab Page_.
 Among many helpful components on this page, the user is shown a small clock element.
 The _clock.js_ file contains a call to `setInterval` that keeps this clock element updated every second.

 ### js\webtorrent\entry.js

+Frequency: _Every second, on the Torrent UI Page_